-Individual waiver requests will be considered by the publisher on a case-by-case basis and may be granted in cases of lack of funds.
+Individual waiver requests will be considered by the publisher on a case-by-case basis due to a limited number of waivers available and may be granted in cases of lack of funds.
 To apply for a waiver, please request it during the submission process.
 A decision on the waiver will normally be made within two weeks.
 Submission of the article to the journal can then be completed.

 Can the APC rate change from submission to acceptance stage?

 No. The APC payable for an article is determined at the time payment is agreed to as part of the submission process.
 This means: